mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 Sensors Check EffectSensors Check Effect Encounter DistanceEncounter Distance Failed 1d6 500 km 1 1d6 1000 km 2 2d6 1000 km 3 1d6 5000 km 4 2d6 5000 km 5 1d6 10000 km 6+ 2d6 10000 km

-Collisions, signals and solar fl ares are obviously exempt from encounter distance rules.
+Collisions, signals and solar flares are obviously exempt from encounter distance rules.

 Collision!: Collision!: Almost any collision at high speed will destroy even the most powerful spacecraft.
 In this case, the ship has collided with a tiny object that has nevertheless smashed into the hull with great force.
 The ship suffers 2d6 damage (see page 150 for the effects of damage).
 If a pilot was on duty at that time, he may make a Pilot check to avoid disaster.